snmahsa/dip_task_aiwizards_team/README.md

 ```
 0.7817538716636611
 ```
-In this example, an example of image filter performance with SSIM is the structural similarity measure of images
+In this example, an example of image filtering performance with SSIM is the structural similarity measure of images.
+The corresponding notebook is available in this repository and you can see more examples of them.